-2.1.6.1.
-The operating company shall prepare an ESIA report that includes, at minimum: a.
-A description of the proposed mining project; b.
-Detailed description of the direct, indirect and cumulative impacts likely to result from the project, and identification of significant adverse impacts; c.
-Description of the alternatives considered to avoid and mitigate significant adverse impacts in line with the mitigation hierarchy, and the recommended measures to avoid or mitigate those impacts; d.
-A review of the public consultation process, the views and concerns expressed by stakeholders and how the concerns were taken into account; and e.
-Names and affiliations of ESIA authors and others involved in technical studies. ¢ The most recent version of the ESIA, protocoled at the first quarter of 2022, presents all the information needed to achieve the sub- requirements, except sub-requirement d, since the consultation stage is currently underway, following the determinations of Chilean legislation.
-2.1.7.1.
-The operating company shall develop and maintain a system to manage environmental and social risks and impacts throughout the life of the mine. Ð Considering the ESIA completed in 2022 and the platform with environmental monitoring data from the mine, the impacts referring to the physical and biotic environments are being monitored.
-However, the monitoring of social impacts on neighboring communities due to the mine operation was not identified.
-2.1.7.2 An environmental and social management plan (or its equivalent) shall be developed that, at minimum: a.
-Outlines the specific mitigation actions that will be carried out to address significant environmental and social impacts identified during and subsequent to the ESIA process; b.
-Assigns personnel responsible for implementation of various elements of the plan; and c.
-Includes estimates for the resources needed to implement the plan. s The documents provided by SQM, and the interviews carried out in June and December 2022 showed evidence that SQM Salar has all the necessary resources to implement a socio- environmental management plan, meeting sub- requirement c.
+- 2.1.6.1.
+The operating company shall prepare an ESIA report that includes, at minimum: - a.
+A description of the proposed mining project; - Detailed description of the direct, indirect and cumulative impacts likely to result from the project, and identification of significant adverse impacts; - Description of the alternatives considered to avoid and mitigate significant adverse impacts in line with the mitigation hierarchy, and the recommended measures to avoid or mitigate those impacts; - d.
+A review of the public consultation process, the views and concerns expressed by stakeholders and how the concerns were taken into account; and - e.
+Names and affiliations of ESIA authors and others involved in technical studies.

+The most recent version of the ESIA, protocoled at the first quarter of 2022, presents all the information needed to achieve the subrequirements, except sub-requirement d, since the consultation stage is currently underway, following the determinations of Chilean legislation.

+- 2.1.7.1.
+The operating company shall develop and maintain a system to manage environmental and social risks and impacts throughout the life of the mine. - from the mine, the impacts referring to the physical and biotic environments are being monitored.
+However, the monitoring of social impacts on neighboring communities due to the mine operation was not identified. - 2.1.7.2 An environmental and social management plan (or its equivalent) shall be developed that, at minimum: - a.
+Outlines the specific mitigation actions that will be carried out to address significant environmental and social impacts identified during and subsequent to the ESIA process; - Assigns personnel responsible for implementation of various elements of the plan; and - c.
+Includes estimates for the resources needed to implement the plan. - The documents provided by SQM, and the interviews carried out in June and December 2022 showed evidence that SOM Salar has all the necessary resources to implement a socioenvironmental management plan, meeting subrequirement c.
 Regarding sub-requisite a, the social and environmental management plan presents the programs and measures necessary to mitigate and monitor the impacts of the mine.
 The presented programs are detailed and present the methods, such as the sampling mesh and primary data collection periodicity.
-There is no evidence related to the personnel responsible for implementing various items of the plan, despite those responsible were mentioned during the interviews with the SQM team.
-2.1.7.3.
-The environmental and social management plan shall be implemented and revised or updated as necessary based on monitoring results or other information.
-L According to the ESIA finalized in 2022 and the platform that makes the environmental monitoring data available, the environmental and social management plan is being implemented and revised in accordance with the guidelines of the environmental agencies.
-In accordance with Chilean environmental legislation, SQM must also revise its environmental plan, considering the comments and declarations already forwarded to the Ministry of the Environment.
-In addition, SQM is revising the water and air monitoring plan to consider the demands of the surrounding communities.
+There is no evidence related to the personnel responsible for implementing various items of the plan, despite those responsible were mentioned during the interviews with the SQM team platform with environmental monitoring data